wp-plugins/oik/readme.txt

 == Changelog ==
+= 2.0 =
+* Changed: readme.txt file for official version

+= 2.0-beta.0610 =
+* Added: packed versions of jquery files: pullquote, target-blank
+* Changed: [bw_jq] now supports src=ID parameter, script= parameter alone AND no parameters
+* Changed: [bw_wtf] improved - better defense against wpautop()
+* Changed: [bw_code] can now be used as a link to the shortcode e.g. [bw_code bw_pages] will produce a "[bw_pages]" link

+= 2.0-beta.0608 =
+* Added: Flexible formatting for the [bw_pages] shortcode using the format= parameter with multiple field choices

+= 2.0-beta.0604 =
+* Changed: Improved logic for oik options > plugins and oik-options > themes to list the programmatically registered plugins and themes
+* Added: Early code to implement "themes_api" and "themes_api_result" filters.

 = 2.0-beta.0510 =
 * Changed: Removed the "avatar" and "alignleft" classes in [bw_pages], [bw_accordion] and [bw_tabs] to improve responsive image sizing in IE9